btakita/philosophy/README.md

 ## [Awareness](./src/awareness.md) of [Story](./src/story.md)

-Stories are the proverbial "double-edged sword".
 Stories can illuminate [truth](./src/truth.md) & expand consciousness of an abstraction.
 Stories can also restrict the scope of an abstraction.
+Stories are used to make an entity focus on a scope.

 Since stories can set context and contexts set scope, a story may change the scope of focus of an entity.